 Bluetooth is one of the most widely applied wireless technology standards for exchanging data over short distances.
 The Bluetooth Special Interest Group (SIG) released Bluetooth 4.0 in July 2010.
-Bluetooth 4.0 uses Bluetooth Low Energy (BLE) that is compatible with Classic Bluetooth.
-Bluetooth 4.0 provides two modes, including the single mode and the dual mode.
-The dual mode includes BLE and Classic Bluetooth, and the single mode includes only BLE.
+Bluetooth 4.0 uses Bluetooth Low Energy (BLE).

+It is compatible with Classic Bluetooth.
+Bluetooth 4.0 provides two modes: single and dual.
+The dual mode includes BLE and Classic Bluetooth, while the single mode includes only BLE.
 BLE provides a star topology architecture.
 The master device manages connections and can be connected to multiple slave devices.
-A slave device can connect to only one master device.
+However, each slave device can connect to only one master device.